Ali Sayad Shirazi: Career

-Shirazi was commissioned as a Second Lieutenant in the Artillery and in 1974, he was sent to the United States for further military education.
+Shirazi was commissioned as a second lieutenant in the artillery and in 1974, he was sent to the United States for further military education.
 When he returned to Iran he showed opposition to the policies of the Pahlavi government and participated in some street demonstrations.
-He then joined the opposition movement against the Shah.
+He then joined the opposition movement against the Shah after the 1978 Qom protest.
 During the Iranian revolution, he served in the 64th Infantry Division in Urmia, in northwestern Iran.
 He was later awarded the rank of lieutenant general.

 During the Iran–Iraq War, Shirazi became one of the most important generals of Iran.
-In 1981, Iran's supreme leader, Ruhollah Khomeini, appointed him commander of the Iranian Army.
+In 1981, his role in Kurdistan led him to be appointed him commander of the Iranian Army.
 In 1982, he led the Iranian Revolutionary Guards and Basij paramilitaries to victory in Operation Undeniable Victory.
 This was the first time Iran was able to defeat Iraq in a major battle, as Iranian forces broke through Iraq's "impenetrable" defense lines and expelled Iraqi forces from the Dezful-Shush area.
 This operation is considered by many as the turning point in the war.
+After the bulk of Iraqi forces in Iranian Kurdistan had retreated, Shirazi led several devastating attacks on KDPI bases.
+The MEK, which had established a presence there, was also defeated.
+By the end of June 1983, he had cleared Iranian Kurdistan and prepared to cross the border.

 In 1986, he was named member of the Supreme Defense Council.
 However, three weeks after this appointment Shirazi was relieved of his post as commander of the ground forces.

 In July 1988, the People's Mujahedin of Iran (MEK) attempted to topple Khomeini's government by advancing its National Liberation Army in Kermanshah.
 The IRP's counter offensive, Operation Mersad (led by Shirazi), defeated MEK forces.
 He also led other successful military operations against Iraq, such as, Operation Zafar 7; and Operation Nasr-4.
 In 1989, Shirazi was awarded the highest military distinction in the Iranian armed forces, the Fath (Conquest) medal.

 When the war concluded, Shirazi was not promoted to major general (unlike his counterparts), but was instead given various staff assignments.